lostanlen/ismir2016/spec.md

 D. *Evaluation*
 	1. [DONE] Write class-based accuracy measure
-	2. Write callbacks to monitor test error
+	2. [DONE] Write callbacks to monitor test error
 	2. Integrate the pipeline into a function so that the whole experiment can be ran in one step.
-	3. Measure class imbalance.
+	3. [DONE] Measure class imbalance.
 How many decision windows per class ?

 E. *Display*
 	1. Export filters from conv1 as images for the three experiments.
 Are they learned note models ?